-QP4.
-The Department (ODP or AEs) conducts on-site reviews through ODP's QA&I Process on a 3-year cycle for SCOs, providers (with the exception of public transportation providers) and AEs.
+QP4. he Department (ODP or AEs) conducts on-site reviews through the ODP QA&I Process on a 3-year cycle for SCOs, providers (with the exception of public transportation providers) and AEs.

 i.
-Describe the States method for addressing individual problems as they are discovered.
+Describe the State's method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the state to document these items.
+In addition, provide information on the methods used by the State to document these items.